Outlook Calendar for Reclaim is almost here! Join the waitlist

 Apple Calendar pricing

-10. Google Calendar - best for view only (not merging) for Google users
+10. Google Calendar - best for Google users (non-work)

 Google Calendar, a household name, and one of the best known shared calendar apps, actually ranks pretty low on our list.
 While Google Calendar allows you to share calendars through its basic feature, it has some pretty big limitations.
 Sharing a Google Calendar makes it difficult to maintain your privacy between your work and personal calendars.
 This is because your personal events will be visible to everyone if you share them with your work calendar.
 That, and you can only share with yourself so coworkers can't see shared calendar events.